microsoft/chain-reaction/README.md

 - chains are sequenced with Python functions and not inner calls of langchain/semantic_kernel
 - input/output of each function must be string or tuple (no dictionary)
 - desired variables to be logged within the scope of a function must be defined as a variable in `locals()` since we are retrieving from the stack
+- desired variables to be logged within the scope of a function must not be lists or dictionaries.

 ![](img/chain_reaction_design.png)